yecril71pl/cpp-docs.pl-pl/docs/parallel/amp/reference/int-3-class.md

 ## <a name="ctor"></a> int_3

-Domyślny konstruktor, inicjuje wszystkie elementy z 0.
+Domyślny konstruktor, inicjuje wszystkie elementy wartością 0.

 ## <a name="syntax"></a>Składnia